NorthernMan54/homebridge-alexa/README.md

 * This only works with Real Amazon Alexa devices, any RaspberryPI based devices like AlexaPI are not supported.
 * If you have hue devices and homebridge-hue, your hue devices will appear twice to Alexa.
 If you want to avoid this, setup a second instance of homebridge and move the homebridge-hue plugin to it, and don't enable this feature.
-* Does not work with Amazon Fire TV
+* Does not work with Amazon Fire TV or Echo 2nd Generation

 # Troubleshooting / Issues